Research Explores if Cannabis and Psilocybin Will Interact with Antidepressants

-Cannabinol (CBN) – When combined with THC, cannabinol (CBN) has a sedating effect that provides relief for those suffering from sleep disorders like insomnia.
+Cannabinol (CBN) – When combined with THC, cannabinol (CBN) has a sedating effect that may provide relief for those suffering from sleep disorders like insomnia.
 Thus, CBN is also called the “sleepy cannabinoid.”
 CBN forms when THC oxidizes; the older the cannabis, the more CBN it will contain.
-This minor cannabinoid is thought to have anticonvulsant properties that may aid those with pain and inflammation.
+This minor cannabinoid is also thought to have anticonvulsant properties that may aid those with pain and inflammation (2).

 Moreover, Dr. Fisher observes that “THC and CBD also relieve pain and inflammation, but they do so by using different mechanisms of action than those used by CBN.
 So THC, CBD, and CBN work together to create an entourage effect, thereby addressing pain and inflammation far more effectively as a combination than any of the individual compounds could achieve separately.”

 Cannabichromene (CBC) – Cannabichromene (CBC) is another cannabinoid like CBD that is not intoxicating.
-CBC is effective at fighting inflammation, which is thought to be helpful for the treatment of irritable bowel syndrome and in the treatment of chronic pain.
-When combined with CBD and THC, CBC works as an antidepressant.
+CBC is effective at fighting inflammation, which is thought to be helpful for irritable bowel syndrome and chronic pain.
+When combined with CBD and THC, CBC works as an antidepressant (2).